weizhao-BME/metis-project5/README.md

 ### **Introduction**

 Traffic accidents are a leading cause of death in the USA for adults and a leading cause of nonnatual death for US citizens.
-There were 33,244 fatal motor vehicle crashes in the United States in 2019 in which 36,096 deaths occurred.
+There were 33,244 fatal motor vehicle crashes in the USA in 2019 in which 36,096 deaths occurred.
 This resulted in 11.0 deaths per 100,000 people and 1.11 deaths per 100 million miles traveled [(iihs.org)](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state).
 An additional 4.4 million are injured seriously enough to require medical attention.
-All the evidence suggests that the U.S. suffers the most road crash deaths of any high-income country, about 50% higher than similar countries in Western Europe, Canada, Australia and Japan [(asirt.org)](https://www.asirt.org/safe-travel/road-safety-facts/).
+All the evidence suggests that the USA suffers the most road crash deaths among high-income countries, about 50% higher than similar countries in Western Europe, Canada, Australia and Japan [(asirt.org)](https://www.asirt.org/safe-travel/road-safety-facts/).
 Therefore, it is urgent to understand the underlying mechanisms of the occurrence of traffic accidents.
 This study aimed to investigate the relevance of accident occurrence to time, name of day, season, and weather conditions and to build a neural network for instantaneous prediction of accident severity.

 ***********************